silvafj/BBK-MSCCS-2017-19/README.md

 # Worksheet-One
 Worksheet One for Principle of Programming I

+These are quite simple exercises which would usually be attempted in session one.
+The reason for including them here is so that you can concentrate on using
+Git and GitHub (and therefore, GitHub Classroom).
+It is also for us to check that your submissions are arriving at GitHub Classroom.
+You do not need to attempt all the exercises if you consider you are comfortable with the materials; in that case only attempt the "*" items.

 There are usually several ways to solve most programming exercises so just get something to work first and then refine it (refactor).

 Always experiment when you are trying out a new feature and do look at other questions and exercises above and beyond the worksheets.